Tao-68/HCI-InfoTreff/docs/labs/1-UserResearch.md

 **User story**

-“As a teacher, I want to arrage some event for my student, and have some mealtime conversation.
-I want to give the feedback of the caffee to the maker, so that it might improve in the future. “
+1. As a teacher, I want to see available events, so I can join and have some mealtime conversation.
+2. As an app user, I want to give the feedback of the caffee to the maker, so I can provide suggestions.